longkey1/lnk/README.md

 ## Notes

 - The tool automatically sorts paths in the configuration file
-- Links are created relative to the source or remote directory
+- Links are created relative to the local or remote directory
 - The configuration file is automatically excluded from git tracking
 - All paths in the configuration are stored as relative paths from the base directory